RIT-MESH/The-Cisco-IoT-Advantage-for-System-Engineers/Cisco Industrial Ethernet Switching Overview/Readme.md

 ## 1.1 Cisco Industrial Switches Portfolio

-The Cisco Industrial Ethernet (IE) Switches are ruggedized, secure, and scalable networking solutions designed for harsh industrial environments such as manufacturing, utilities, transportation, oil and gas, mining, and smart cities.
+The Cisco Industrial Ethernet (IE) Switches are **ruggedized**, **secure**, and **scalable networking solutions** designed for harsh industrial environments such as manufacturing, utilities, transportation, oil and gas, mining, and smart cities.
 These switches extend enterprise-grade connectivity to operational technology (OT) networks, ensuring reliability, security, and performance in extreme conditions.
 The portfolio includes a range of series tailored to specific industrial use cases:

 - **IE 1000 Series**: Compact, lightly managed switches for small-scale deployments in space-constrained environments.
 Ideal for smart cities, machine building, and factory automation.
 They support 5–10 Fast Ethernet (FE) or Gigabit Ethernet (GE) ports with Power over Ethernet (PoE) options.
 - **IE 2000 Series**: Modular, Layer 2 switches with flexible port configurations for industrial automation.
 They offer 4–26 FE/GE ports, PoE, and rugged designs for utilities and transportation.